sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 For migrating over from v0.8, check out the
 [migration guide](/book/migration/0-8-to-0-9)

-## A shinny new website
+## A shiny new website

-We now have a shinny new website along with a shinny new domain:
+We now have a shiny new website along with a shiny new domain:
 [sycamore.dev](https://sycamore.dev)!
 This was long overdue.
 We were previously using a Netlify subdomain so this change hopefully makes Sycamore look more legitimate.
 The old website had a bunch of issues such as buggy navigation, no